-Your long runs shouldn't peak at marathon length; a 20- to 21-mile-long run is a typical maximum.
+Your long runs shouldn't peak at marathon length.
+Marathon statistics suggest a 20- to 21-mile-long run is a typical maximum.
 Paired with your other runs during the week, this will get your body ready to do the full marathon distance on race day.

 Find Your Race Pace

 Your overall fitness level now dictates what training distance and speeds you'll start at.
 The Wentworth Institute of Technology provides a useful tip for finding your long-distance running pace: Aim for a running pace that lets you speak in full sentences or hold a conversation.

 This keeps you around your first ventilatory threshold, which you may see abbreviated as VT1, which should enable you to keep going for a long distance.
 As you run consistently, you'll find that your ventilatory threshold gets higher — which means you can run faster without getting out of breath.

 You can also use an online training pace calculator to help calculate your goal pace; you input a recent running pace, and the calculator breaks down the ideal speeds for each type of training run.